 - Add in the diced tomatoes and chickpeas.
 Place cauliflower and on top of the mixture.

 - Close the lid and set to cook on high pressure for 2 minutes.
 (Hit Manual or Pressure Cook and adjust time to 2 minutes using +/- buttons.)

 - Once cook time has elapsed, do a quick pressure release, by using a long handle to knock the vent knob from sealing position to venting position.
 Be sure to stand back to protect yourself from the steam.

 - Turn the Instant Pot back to saute and add in frozen peas and coconut milk.
 Simmer for 3- 5 minutes, stirring occasionally, until the sauce begins to thicken.
 Turn the Instant Pot Off.
 Serve warm over rice with minced cilantro if desired.

 - In a pot, heat the oil over medium heat.
 Add the onion and cook until tender, about 3-4 minutes.

 - Add in the ginger, garlic, garam masala, turmeric, chili powder, cumin, paprika, and cayenne.
 Cook for just 1-2 minutes until the spices begin to give off their fragrance.
 Add in tomato paste and cook for 1 minute longer.

-- Add the stock to the pan and scrape up any browned bits from bottom of the pan.
+- Add ½ cup of vegetable broth to the pan and scrape up any browned bits from the bottom of the pan.
 Stir in the diced tomatoes, chickpeas, and cauliflower.
 Bring to a boil then reduce the heat and simmer for 20 minutes, stirring occasionally.
-You may need to add in an additional 1/2 stock as the tikka masala simmers.
+You may need to add in an additional ¼-1/2 cup of broth as the tikka masala simmers.